michaelhorsler/Portal-Api/README.md

 # To-do

+Restrict call on homepage to last 10 mongodb items.
+Buttons to review and display logs??

 JIRA board created to monitor tasks and progress.

 Cosmos Db added to Azure under free tier.
 Note: public access enabled but firewall rules need configuring to allow IP access.